UKICER 2024

 Publication

-The official publication date of the conference proceedings is when they become available online.
+The official publication date of the conference proceedings is when they become available via the digital repository.
+The specific date may be up to 14 days prior to the initial day of the conference.
 Contributors should be aware of this publication date when considering other artefacts associated with published work, e.g. patent filings.

 • Previous proceedings.
 The proceedings for the previous conferences are accessible on the ACM Digital Library.